Wamski/Wamski/README.md

 ## Hi there 👋
-I'm Wamski and this is my profile
+I'm Jon Wasky and this is my profile
 - 🎓I'm majoring in Computer Science

 Some Projects I'm working on are